-Residents are already using the Empire Builder to move around within the state, even though it offers just one round trip per day.
-For more than 70 percent of passengers exiting or boarding at Wisconsin stations, the origin or destination is within the line’s Chicago to Minneapolis segment.
+Wisconsin already has one of the nation’s most successful passenger-rail lines: the Amtrak Hiawatha, with service throughout the day between Milwaukee and Chicago.
+Residents are also already using the Amtrak Empire Builder to move around within the state, even though it offers just one round trip per day.
+The Empire Builder travels between Chicago and Seattle, but for more than 70 percent of passengers exiting or boarding at Wisconsin stations, their origin or destination is within the line’s Chicago to Minneapolis segment.

 The foundation for a statewide network is upgrading Hiawatha service between Milwaukee and Chicago.